 How much do you pay for the NDIS?

-From 1 July 2014, your Medicare Levy (ML) will increase to 2.5% (unless you’re exempt from the ML).
-If you’re subject to the Medicare Levy Charge, then your total Medicare Levy bill will increase to 3.5%.
+From 1 July 2014, your Medicare Levy (ML) will increase to 2% (unless you’re exempt from the ML).
+If you’re subject to the Medicare Levy Charge, then your total Medicare levy bill may be as high as 3.5%, depending on your level if income, and whether you have taken out private health cover.
 You are only subject to the ML Charge if you are liable to pay the Medicare Levy, and your income is above a certain threshold, and you don’t have private hospital cover.
 You will also be liable for the ML charge if your income is above a very high threshold, even when you do have private hospital cover.

 Note: If you earn less than about $20,000 a year in taxable income, then you’re exempt from paying the Medicare Levy.
 If you’re aged 65 years or over, and eligible for the Senior Australians Tax Offset, then you can earn up to around $31,000 a year before you’re liable for the Medicare Levy.
 A family may be exempt from the Medicare Levy if the combined family income is less than around $39,000 a year (or less than around $52,000 a year if a couple is eligible for the Seniors Australians and Pensioners Tax Offset).